A unique study of how popular support can grow when governors reject democracy and create an undemocratic regime.

 Vendeur : Grand Eagle Retail, Bensenville, IL, Etats-Unis

 Hardcover.
 Etat : new.
 Hardcover.
 To survive, all forms of government require popular support, whether voluntary or involuntary.
 Following the collapse of the Soviet system, Russia's rulers took steps toward democracy, yet under Vladimir Putin Russia has become increasingly undemocratic.
 This book uses a unique source of evidence, eighteen surveys of Russian public opinion from the first month of the new regime in 1992 up to 2009, to track the changing views of Russians.
 Clearly presented and sophisticated figures and tables show how political support has increased because of a sense of resignation that is even stronger than the unstable benefits of exporting oil and gas.
 Whilst comparative analyses of surveys on other continents show that Russia's elite is not alone in being able to mobilize popular support for an undemocratic regime, Russia provides an outstanding caution that popular support can grow when governors reject democracy and create an undemocratic regime.
 Russia is not an example of a failed democracy but of a regime that has succeeded in becoming undemocratic.
 This book uses sophisticated surveys of Russian public opinion to track the changing views of Russians, as popular support has increased for the regime through a sense of resignation.
+This item is printed on demand.
 Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 N° de réf. du vendeur 9781107009523

 Quantité disponible : 1 disponible(s)